rohina31/digital-logic-design/README.md

 # digital-logic-design
-program reads input file containing description of a circuit and produces the binary output
+Program called truthtable reads a file containing a description of a circuit, and prints that circuit’s truth table.